agent18/agent18.github.io/_posts/2017-02-05-solution-inside-my-head.markdown

 P.S
 Struggled like hell with this essay!
 Even though it was beautifully uncovered in this [blog][stm].
 Used a lot of content from that post.

-And Yes I didn't deliver on two posts!
+And Yes I didn't deliver the two posts!
 Sorry bou dah!

 ---